dcppc/2018-june-workshop/docs/agenda.md

 ### Hackathon

-Link to connect  via Zoom: https://renci.zoom.us/j/313849638
+**Link to connect  via Zoom: [https://renci.zoom.us/j/313849638](https://renci.zoom.us/j/313849638)**

-_Hackers should plan on attending the Workshop Welcome each morning at 9am.
+_Hackers should plan on attending the Workshop Welcome each morning at 9 am.
 We can play it by ear how many of the Lightning Talks to attend.
 At the end of each day, hackers should be prepared to give a very brief update on what was accomplished in the hackathon._

 The hackathon will focus on three themes: